 END

-#8✎ 3ENIGMAI am seeing now that i could have used the variables i used to instantiate the 2d array, since i did actually need those numbees to instantiate it.
+I am seeing now that i could have used the variables i used to instantiate the 2d array, since i did actually need those numbees to instantiate it.
 I was thinking I guess that i just was given an array with unknown values but the only way to instatiate the array it seems is to make it blank and add everything after.
 And i now get that i was incorrect in assuming len(mat) still gave number of rows because i guess its not an array of arrays so when this finds the size it returns the size of both dimensions.
+I then see T is a temporary variable that for the first element of the second row because youre going to change that elements value, though I dont know why 2 other things seperated by commas are next to it exactly.
+I think i otherwise get it though

 is the same as